schrockwell/bodyguard/README.md

 ## Schema Scopes

-Bodyguard also provides the `Bodyguard.Schema` behaviour to query which items a user can access.
+Bodyguard also provides the `Bodyguard.Schema` behaviour to filter out items a user shouldn't access.
 Implement it directly on schema modules.

 ```elixir
 defmodule MyApp.Blog.Post do